Holiday Destinations: are all your funds tied up in bills and other necessities such as food and fuel?

 Considered the most attractive ski resort in Romania, Poiana-Brasov is in the Prahova Valley.
 There is snow for about six months of the year and is often compared to the beauty of Chamoix, Zakopane or Cortinia D’Ampezzo.

-The Priest’s Hat, Popova Shapka was named for the legend of the orthodox priest who was killed and martyred while visiting parishioners in the area but now welcomes tourists to the mountain for winter fun and adventure.
+The Priest’s Hat, Popova Shapka was named for the legend of the orthodox priest who was killed and martyred while visiting parishioners in the area but now welcomes tourists to the mountain for winter fun in your holiday destinations and adventure.
 In the northwest of Macedonia, Popova Sapka is in the beautiful Sar Mountains at 5840 feet (1780 meters).

 The resort often hosts the European and Balkan Ski Championships as well as the Sar Cup with 6 ski lifts, slopes and a capacity of about 8,000 skiers per hour, offering ski-schools, services and rentals.
 Convenient and affordable lodging await visitors to this breathtaking mountain.